 High-interest checking accounts may have higher fees.
 Common fees and costs include:

 - Minimum balance requirements

-It’s important to understand all fees and balance requirements when considering a high-interest bank account.
-For many, banking with no fees is a priority.
-If that’s the case, you may consider signing up with Chime.
-No hidden fees² and no minimum balance requirements offer you flexibility when managing your money.
+Understand all fees and balance requirements when considering a high-yield checking account.
+For many, banking with no fees might be your priority.
+If that’s the case, you may want to consider signing up for an online-only financial institution that does not charge as many fees as a traditional bank might.

 Are interest-earning bank accounts worth it?

 Interest-earning bank accounts have pros and cons.
-You have the potential to earn a little extra money each month based on your balance.
-But you must also be aware of the account requirements, like what minimum balance you must have to earn interest.
+You can earn a little extra money each month based on your balance.
+But you need to know the account requirements, like the minimum balance required to earn interest.

 What is a good checking account interest rate?

-The average APY for interest-earning checking accounts is 0.03%.
-Some banks have lower rates and some have higher.
-Ultimately, it depends on the bank you choose, what type of account, and what your balance is.
+The average checking account interest rate is 0.07%.
+Some banks have lower rates, and some have higher.
+Ultimately, it depends on the financial institution you choose, what type of account you have, and what your balance is.

 What fees are associated with a high-interest checking account?

-High-interest checking accounts may have an opening deposit requirement, minimum balance requirement, monthly service fee, overdraft fee, ATM fee, and other hidden fees.
-Look into every possible fee so you know where your money is going.
+High-interest checking accounts may have an opening deposit requirement, minimum balance requirement, monthly service fee, overdraft fee, ATM fee, or other fees.
+Read the account terms and conditions so you are aware of any potential fees.